 Phenology: Perennial, blooms July to early September.

-Synonyms: Formerly known as Arnica mollis Hook. var. petiolaris Fern.
+Synonyms: Represented in Maine by ssp. lanceolata.
+Synonyms include Arnica mollis Hook. var. petiolaris Fern.

 Reason(s) for rarity: At southern and eastern limit of range; disjunct from principal distribution; possibly scarce suitable habitat.

 Conservation considerations: Populations are small and grow in areas where natural disturbance can remove all or most individuals at one fell swoop.